Station Four

 Pumper 64 2012 Pierce PUC Rescue Pumper with a six-person cab, 1000 gallons of water, drafting equipment, extrication tools, airbags, generator, fans and full assortment of tools and ground ladders

-Reserve Pumper 2012 Pierce PUC Rescue Pumper with a six-person cab, 1000 gallons of water, drafting equipment, extrication tools, airbags, generator, fans and full assortment of tools and ground ladders
+Reserve Pumper 2006 Emergency One Rescue Pumper with a four-person cab, 750 gallons of water, drafting equipment, extrication tools, airbags, generator, fans and full assortment of tools and ground ladders

 Tanker 64 2006 Pierce Dash foam tanker with a six-person cab, 500 gallons of AFFF foam and 2500 gallons of water.
 This truck also carries a 3000-gallon port-a-tank, drafting equipment, generator, hand tools and assortment of ladders